 I want to lose fat on my triceps”.
 “I want a flat tummy”.
 “My thighs have cellulite, Liv how do I get rid of it”?
 I get messages like these from women every day and it makes me so sad to hear the negative self-talk in their plights.
 I founded FitSphere in yoga, adding weight training (the Spheres), and HIIT to become a fit-yoga workout.
-This allows for a safe at home practice while gaining the benefits of cross-disciplines to target our goals in a quickly in less time, but you must start and learn for yourself.
+This allows for a safe at home practice while gaining the benefits of cross-disciplines to target our goals quickly in less time, but you must start and learn for yourself.
 Here is everything I know about weight loss.

-It’s true what they say, the only way to lose weight is to eat less, move more, but this is not all.
+It’s partially true what they say “The only way to lose weight is to eat less, move more”, but this is not all.
 Have you ever thought about where the weight goes when lost and how it disappears?
 “Energy”, “sweat”, “burning calories” are the usual answers I get from my students.
 While this is partially true, it does not mean that you indeed grasp the knowledge of weight loss and how it works.
-When exercising our heart rate increases which causes our breath to quicken.
-During a FitSphere episode I remind you to breathe in order to move through each movement.
+When exercising our heart rate increases which then causes our breath to quicken.
+During a FitSphere workout, I remind you to breathe in order to move through each movement.
 The breath is key.
-If we unconsciously hold our breath, we don’t breathe deeply, or properly we will pass out – I have seen this happen.
+If we unconsciously hold our breath, we don’t breathe deeply, or properly we will pass out – I have seen this happen

-The key for my practice and the reason I created FitSphere is not weight loss, but if it is yours, it is important to have the right information and not listen to popular sayings, media, and rumblings of fear and common misconceptions that work together to put you in a state of fear to sell you an image of someone who you are not.
+The key for my practice is not weight-loss, but if it is yours, it is important to have the right information and not listen to popular sayings, media, and rumblings of fear and common misconceptions that work together to put you in a state of fear to sell you an image of someone who you are not.

 For the nerds out there: it takes a 3,500-calorie deficit between calories consumed and calories burned to produce a one-pound drop in body weight.
 Wow, that is a lot of work and a lot less food for one-pound of weight loss.
-The problem with counting calories to diet is that human body isn’t a lab where you can isolate and analyse one factor at a time.
+The problem with counting calories to diet is that the human body isn’t a lab where you can isolate and analyze one factor at a time.
 While weight gain is caused by excess calories, it’s meaningless unless we are diagnosed as obese.
-The fact is that all our thoughts, desires and actions are controlled by hormones and neural circuits.
-The body is an organic whole, and has many reactions to changes in calories, carbohydrates, fats, proteins, metabolism, exercise, and hormones.
+The fact is that all our thoughts, desires, and actions are controlled by hormones and neural circuits.
+The body is an organic whole and has many reactions to changes in calories, carbohydrates, fats, proteins, metabolism, exercise, and hormones.
 Even if we would consume more calories, our body will not metabolically adapt to suddenly become obese.
 Even if a pound or two is gained it would readjust to our natural resting weight when we get back to our usual healthy routine.

 See, your body wasn’t made to be skinny, and your body doesn’t care about fitting into size 0 or losing a bit of fat on your arms or butt.
 All it cares is about keeping you alive, well, and active and it needs fat to do that.
-Even if you diet for every day for the rest of your life your body conspires to lower your daily metabolic rate through a process known as “metabolic adaptation.”
+Even if you diet every day for the rest of your life your body conspires to lower your daily metabolic rate through a process known as “metabolic adaptation.”
 As a result, a daily deficit of 500 calories produces slightly less effect on each subsequent day.
 You may see a temporary weight loss, but as your metabolism adapts the difference grows substantially with longer periods of time, producing just 50 percent of the expected weight loss over 12 months.

 Whether or not your life includes carbs, sugar, gluten, meat, cheese, or all those beautifully delicious foods that God created – it’s all the same.
-As long as we eat real food, not too much, and exercise consistently, and breath we are going to be alright.
+As long as we eat real food, not too much, exercise consistently, and breathe, we are going to be alright.
 Our body will not be in flux and we will live longer, healthier, and happier lives.
 Let’s do it!